nadrad/h-m-m/readme.md

 # Configuration

-You can create an `h-m-m.conf` file in the same directory as the application and use it to change some or all of the following default values:
+The following are the settings in h-m-m:

     max_parent_node_width = 25
     max_leaf_node_width = 55
     line_spacing = 1
     initial_depth = 1
+	center_lock = false
+	focus_lock = false
+	max_undo_steps = 24
     active_node_color = "\033[38;5;0m\033[48;5;172m\033[1m"
     message_color = "\033[38;5;0m\033[48;5;141m\033[1m"
-    center_lock = false
-    focus_lock = false
-    undo_steps = 24

 The colors are ASCII escape codes.

+You have 3 different ways of setting those values:

+1. Pass them as arguments when running the program; e.g., `h-m-m --focus-lock=true --line-spacing=0 filename`
+1. Set them as environment variables with `hmm_` as prefix; e.g., `hmm_line_spacing=0`
+1. Store them in a config file.
+You can pass the location of the config file when running the application like `h-m-m --config=/path/file`, or use the default location:
+   * Linux: ~/.config/h-m-m/h-m-m.conf
+   * Mac: ~/Library/Preferences/h-m-m/h-m-m.conf
+   * Windows: an h-m-m.conf file in the same directory as the script

+Both underscores and dashes are accepted for the setting keys.

+When multiple values exists, the highest priority goes to the command line arguments and the lowest to the config file.

 # Data format